EduardoZepeda/coffee-bytes-hugo/content/posts/personalizar-el-model-user-en-django/index.en.md

 AUTH_USER_MODEL = 'users.CustomUser'
 ```

-### Using the custom model in Django's account views
+### Extend Django user model using the custom model in Django's account views

 If we want to use the Django template system to automatically generate a registration form, we will need to tell Django to use the new user model, for this we inherit a new form from the _UserCreationForm_ class, and pass it our custom model, which we can with the _get_user_model_ method.